 - The household must write their income information on the application form - the schools should not have to do this.

-- A determination must be made within 10 days of receipt of an application.
+- A determination must be made within ten days of receipt of an application.

-- Children may be claimed based on last year’s eligibility for the first 30 operating days of the school year or until a new application is filed.
+- Children may be claimed based on last year’s eligibility for the first 30 operating days of the school year or until a new application is filed, whichever comes first.

 - All applicants must be notified of the determination.
-Denied applicants must be notified in writing.
+Denied applicants must be notified in writing, either through the postal service or by email to the parent/guardian’s email address.

 Benefits Prior to Processing Applications